 Money only buys happiness to a certain point, research shows.
-Once you have enough to live comfortably, more money won't make you more happy.
-So don't focus on earning millions.
-Instead, find something you love to do that will let you pay your rent, put gas in your car, and save money.
+Once you have enough to meet your needs and live comfortably, more money won't make you more happy.
+So rather than focusing on earning millions, find something you love to do that will let you pay your rent, put gas in your car, and save money.
 Also, have some fun.
 People report being happier spending their money on experiences than on things.